-Wikileaks Vault 7: CIA Has Capability To Misdirect Hack Attributions To Russia
+WikiLeaks Vault 7: CIA Has Capability To Misdirect Hack Attributions To Russia

-The Wikileaks Vault 7 drop revealed the far-reaching scope of the CIA’s ability to not only spy on the American public via televisions, cell phones, computer and even vehicles, but also showcased the agency’s ability to misdirect hacks to uninvolved parties through stolen malware.
+The WikiLeaks Vault 7 drop not only revealed the far-reaching scope of the CIA’s ability to spy on the American public via televisions, cell phones, computer, and even vehicles, but also showcased the agency’s ability to misdirect hacks to uninvolved parties through stolen malware.
 One such mentioned party was the Russian Federation, a country that has been at the center of a variety of election hacking claims by the very agency that presumably had the capability to create the purported “fingerprints” and hack techniques being cited as “evidence” that Russia was involved in the damning DNC hack prior to the November elections.
-What does the Wikileaks Vault 7 documents tell us and are the documents real?
+What does the WikiLeaks Vault 7 documents tell us and are the documents real?

 RELEASE: Vault 7 Part 1 “Year Zero”: Inside the CIA’s global hacking force https://t.co/h5wzfrReyy pic.twitter.com/N2lxyHH9jp